arthlor/Yeser/docs/02-architecture.md

 # Architecture Guide

-This document provides a comprehensive overview of the Yeşer app's architecture, design patterns, and architectural decisions with a focus on the modern **magic link authentication system** and enhanced security architecture.
+This document provides a comprehensive overview of the Yeşer app's architecture, design patterns, and architectural decisions with a focus on the modern **magic link authentication system**, **7-layer error protection**, and enhanced security architecture.

 ## 🏗️ System Overview

 Yeşer follows a **modern hybrid architecture** with clear separation between server state and client state, promoting maintainability, testability, and scalability.
-The architecture emphasizes **passwordless security** through magic link authentication and robust state management.
+The architecture emphasizes **passwordless security** through magic link authentication, **comprehensive error protection**, and robust state management with **production-ready performance optimizations**.

 ```
 ┌─────────────────────────────────────────────────────────┐